Plonky3/Plonky3/README.md

 ```

 Extra speedups may be possible with some configuration changes:
 - `JEMALLOC_SYS_WITH_MALLOC_CONF=retain:true,dirty_decay_ms:-1,muzzy_decay_ms:-1` will cause jemalloc to hang on to virtual memory.
 This may not affect the very first proof much, but can help significantly with subsequent proofs as fewer pages (if any) will need to be newly assigned by the OS.
-These settings might not be suitable for all production environments, if the process' virtual memory is limited by `ulimit` or `max_map_count`.
+These settings might not be suitable for all production environments, e.g. if the process' virtual memory is limited by `ulimit` or `max_map_count`.
 - Adding `lto = "fat"` in the top-level `Cargo.toml` may improve performance slightly, at the cost of longer compilation times.

 ## CPU features